piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-Landau-damping/pic-poisson-Landau-damping.md

 The best fit line (analytical) in {numref}`fig:plasma-wave-visual` was calculated manually (using the calculator function in ParaView) to show a linear function on the plot.
 The line of best fit is created through the coordinates of second and tenth maxima being chosen for best fit and to calculate the values of constants `à` and `b`  using the following function :

 $$ 002-E-El = a \cdot e^{b*001-time} $$

+In plasma physics, the electric field oscillates periodically.
+The term "frequency of oscillations" refers to how often the electric field completes a full cycle of oscillation per unit time.
+The maximum value of the electric field, denoted as $E_{max}$​, reaches its peak value twice during each full cycle of the electric field's oscillation.
+Therefore, for every complete oscillation of the electric field, $E_{max}$​ hits its maximum value twice.
+This implies that the number of $E_{max}$​ peaks observed is double the number of full oscillations of the electric field itself.
+Thus, if we count the oscillations of $E_{max}$​, we get twice the number of full electric field oscillations.